 The laws regarding restraint of dogs in or on vehicles can vary between the states/territories.
 We recommend that you check:

-1. The Roads and Traffic Authority (or equivalent) Road rules
+1. The Road Traffic Authority (or equivalent) Road rules

 2. Check with the state government department responsible for animal welfare in that state or the relevant state RSPCA to check the Animal Welfare laws that apply to transporting dogs in or on vehicles